hsutter/cppfront/README.md

 - 100% seamless **link compatibility always** (no marshaling, no thunks, no wrappers, no generated 'compatibility modules' to import/export C++ code from/to a different world); and

-- 100% seamless **backward source compatibility always available**, including 100% SFINAE and macro compatibility, **but only pay for it when we use it**... that is, apply C++'s familiar "zero-overhead principle" also to backward source compatibility?
+- 100% seamless **backward source compatibility always _available_**, including 100% SFINAE and macro compatibility, **but only pay for it when we use it**... that is, apply C++'s familiar "zero-overhead principle" also to backward source compatibility?

+What does this mean in practice in cppfront?
+That you have two option always available:

+- _Write mixed syntax 1 and syntax 2 in the same source file._ This gives you perfect backward source compatibility with all existing code, but you're writing in effectively a 10% larger language (because syntax 2 aims to be about 10% the size and complexity of today syntax 1).
+Cppfront translates only the parts you wrote in syntax 2, and passes through the syntax 1 parts unchanged, to generate your syntax 1 output file.

+- _Write only syntax 2 in a particular source file._ This gives you a whole source file that aims to let you program in a 10x simpler C++, where code is type-safe and memory-safe by construction (and in the future ideally with faster builds and better tooling tuned for the simpler language, if this project succeeds).
+You still have seamless interoperability with all C++ code via module `import,` but not via `#include` because that's part of the text preprocessor which is eliminated in pure syntax 2; you can still use `#include` and everything else in syntax 1, so to use those things just write a mixed 1/2 source file, and so you pay for it only if you do use it.

 I want to encourage us to look for ways to push the boundaries to bring C++ itself forward and double down on C++ — not to switch to something else.